playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

+// Use faux assembly code to showcase how memory is assigned in "variable" creation

+// Showcase a quick example of a stack, and how things work fundamentally different (aka more explicitly) in assembly

 # This (code) Keeps Lifting me Higher {#introducing-c-code}

 As efficient as assembly code is, you may have noticed that it's not particurly readible.
 Further, for larger projects, it's not always easy to manage a project of that scale without some abstractions that higher-level languages provide.
 This is where languages like C or Ruby come into play*.

+// Showcase difference in assembly vs C coding for variable creation

+// Show "assembled" faux assembly code that maps to the C code